Is it your role to organise your team’s Christmas party?

 1. What Don’t You Want?
 Every year event organisers call and say “Christmas was awful last year, we got stuck at a long table and nobody mingled or it was really expensive or people got drunk” (it is not our clients saying that obvs :-)).

 You know what is true in life – if you know what you don’t want – we can easily suggest activities that will fix all those problems.
-So rather than send an email saying “what does everyone want to do for Christmas this year?”, try sending an email that asks; ” What don’t you want for the Christmas party this year?” and see if those responses help you think outside the box.
+So rather than sending an email saying “what does everyone want to do for Christmas this year?”, try sending an email that asks; ” What don’t you want for the Christmas party this year?” and see if those responses help you think outside the box.

 2. Choose an Activity Where People Can Mingle.
-Otherwise people hang with their existing friends and you don’t get any benefit from people getting to know other folks.
+Otherwise, people hang with their existing friends and you don’t get any benefit from people getting to know other folks.

 3. Choose Something Safe and Comfortable.
 It is vital that everyone feels a level of comfort with what is chosen and the risks of overly exuberant partying are minimised with careful planning.

 4. A Shared Experience will be talked about for months to come and will offer long term benefits in terms of rapport building and team spirit.
-This different approach will mean your investment in a Christmas party is worthwhile.
+This different approach will mean your investment at a Christmas party is worthwhile.